 To align the beam, first place the sphere assembly with its instrument mount on a padded table top.
-Orient the assembly as shown in the figure below.
-In this position, the pairs of fasteners that control the collimating Lens position, Aperture position, and Filament centering (fastener callouts 1, 2, and 3 in Figure 26 below) are more easily accessible in pairs.
+Orient the assembly as shown in Figure 25 below.
+In this position, the pairs of fasteners that control the collimating Lens position, Aperture position, and Filament centering (fastener callouts in Figure 24: Lamp assembly componentsFigure 26) are more easily accessible in pairs.